ItsNesh/operating-systems/week_11/20251103_week_11_COMBINED.md

 This means our segments should be about **45MB** to achieve 90% of peak performance.

+###### Segment Size Trade-offs
+- **Large segments** maximize throughput but require more RAM for buffering, increase crash-recovery windows, and can delay flushes until the buffer fills.
+- **Small segments** improve latency and reduce buffer requirements, yet pay a higher fraction of time in seeks and positioning.
+- **Tune to workload**: Batch workloads tolerate large segments; interactive/mobile systems often shrink segments to balance responsiveness and memory limits.

+> ⚖️ **Takeaway**: Use the formula as a starting point, then adjust based on latency requirements and available memory.

 ---

 #### Key Insight from Transcript